3dgeo-heidelberg/vapc/how_to.md

 # Structure
-VASP can be used by calling the main.py and providing a config (.json) file.
+Vapc can be used by calling the main.py and providing a config (.json) file.
-The fundamental structure of VASP is divided into two parts.
-The data handler and the vasp computation part.
+The fundamental structure of Vapc is divided into two parts.
+The data handler and the vapc computation part.
 ## The data handler
 is an addition for easy reading and saving of data.
 It always reads a list of point clouds and saves them as a single dataframe.
 This enables the merging of multiple datasets.
 Whenever save is called from the data handler, the dataframe currently stored in it is saved.
 So here the workflow would be:
 * Initiate the data handler
 * Load data with data handler
-* Give dataframe to vasp
+* Give dataframe to vapc
 * Return dataframe after computations back to data handler
 * Call save from data handler

-## VASP...
+## Vapc...
 is used to compute statistics of existing attributes and compute new attribute.
 This takes place in a voxel space where the voxel size ("voxel_size") and the origin of the voxel space have to be defined ("origin").

 ### For the computation of statistics for existing attributes